By Muhammad Saleh Al-Munajjid

 Allah has made repentance obligatory saying,

-(O ye who believe!
-Turn to God with sincere repentance( (At-Tahrim 9:8)
+O you who believe!
+Turn to God with sincere repentance.
+(At-Tahrim 9:8)

-and He has granted us time to repent until the Scribes register the sin in our names.
-The Prophet (peace and blessings be upon him) said, “The Scribe on the left hand delays registering the sin of a Muslim for six hours.
+He (Glory be to Him) has granted us time to repent until the Scribes (Angels) register the sin in our names.
+The Prophet (peace be upon him) said, “The Scribe on the left hand delays registering the sin of a Muslim for six hours.
 If he repents (within these six hours), and seeks God’s forgiveness, they drop if off.
 If he doesn’t, they write is down as a single sin.”
-That is the first respite.
+(At-Tabarani) That is the first respite.
 The second respite, even if the sin is registered, is until the appearance of death before our eyes.
 (If we repent sincerely before that hour, it is taken off the records then).

 But the problem with most people is that they do not estimate the majesty of the Lord as they should.
 They disobey Him in many ways, day and night.
 Adding insult to injury, they take many sins lightly and claim that such sins are minor and thus of no great harm.
 In consequence, they stare freely at pictures of women in magazines or on television.
 Some of them, when told about the sin of it, go a step further and inquire amusedly, “OK, what’s the magnitude of the sin involved?
 Is it a major or minor one?”